DakobedBard/dsi-spark/individual.md

 Here we will get familiar with the basics of Spark via the Spark Python API, `PySpark`.
 For now, we will be just working with a single node that will parallelize processes across all of our cores (rather than distributing them across worker nodes).
-In `Part 3`, we are going to simulate a master-worker cluster to run our jobs.
+In parts 3 and 4, we are going to simulate a master-worker cluster to run our jobs.

 1. Initiate a `SparkContext`.
 A `SparkContext` specifies where your cluster is,